department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/presidential-memorial-certificates.md

 <div class="va-introtext">

-A Presidential Memorial Certificate is an engraved paper certificate signed by the current president.
+A Presidential Memorial Certificate (PMC) is an engraved paper certificate signed by the current president.
 Find out how to request a certificate to honor the military service of a Veteran or Reservist.

 </div>